-One of our goals in ET630 is to explore a variety of Web 2.0 tools.
+One of our goals in ET630 is to explore a variety of Web 2.0 tools and how they are useful in the classroom and in networking with other professionals..
 In the past, I have picked a specific tool and required everyone to use it.
 This semester, every group will experiment with a tool of its own choosing.
 Our experiment should take no more than a few minutes per class.
-Each class, toward the end of class or right after class, a student (or pair of students) will create a brief summary of the class using any Web 2.0 tool.
+Each class, toward the end of class or right after class, 2-3 students will create a brief summary of the class using any Web 2.0 tool.
 This could include blogging tools (such as EduBlogs or Blogger), Wiki tools (such as WikiSpaces), vodcast tools (such VoiceThread), podcast tools (such as PodOMatic), social networking tools (such as Edmodo), or (even better) something else that the instructor and/or members of the class aren't aware of.
 The only requirement is that the tool must provide some mechanism for classmates to respond (many tools will have that built into the system).

 When it is your turn, you will create the summary and make it available to your classmates and instructor in such a way that they can comment (most tools will not require accounts for everyone, but if they do, be sure to facilitate that happening).
 When your summary is ready, email the class to let them know how to find it and any instructions they might need to make comments.

 Your summary does not have to be long or technically proficient.
 For many of you, this will be the first time you have used the Web 2.0 tool you have chosen.
 For video and audio, your summary will probably be about 2 minutes long.